mwpreston/rubrik-roxie-plugin-for-errbot/docs/quick-start.md

 Adding the Rubrik Plugin for Errbot configuration can be accomplished by passing the desired API_Token and Node_IP JSON values through the --storage-merge parameter.

 **Note: You cannot update the configuration of the Rubrik Plugin for Errbot while Errbot is running.
-It must be stopped first**
+The process must be stopped before continuing**

 The following command can be used to configure the Rubrik Plugin for Errbot through the errbot cli: